LTCC Cares Grant

 You will be contacted via your LTCC student email.

 Yes, you may receive CARES grant funding up to two times, in two different quarters.
-In order to fully support as many students as possible, priority will be given to students who have not yet received funds.
+In order to fully support as many students as possible, priority will be given to students who have not received funds before.

 LTCC is committed to supporting our students' needs.
 Please reach out to email@example.com in order to learn more about available resources.

 Unfortunately, they are not.
 However, at LTCC we have identified funds to support our non-U.S. citizen students.
-ALL students at LTCC are encouraged to use the application for aid; your information will remain private.
+ALL students at LTCC are encouraged to use the CARES Grant application for aid; your information will remain private.